 Kagero was disabled by a naval mine in the Gulf of Kula Western Solomon Islands on May 8, 1943.
 Then she was attacked by Allied aircraft and sank southwest of Rendova.

 Though I thought whether it was a wet decal flag of the Rising Sun, I waited around 15 minutes.
-It did not come off at all, I check the decal but it’s only a this water transcription type and soaked it in water for around 15 minutes, I did not come off at all.
-It was only stick-on decal….
+It did not come off at all, I check the decal but it’s only this water transcription type and soaked it in water for around 15 minutes, I did not come off at all.
+It was only a stick-on decal…

 It is my ship model of the memorable first.
 After a great deal of puzzling for assembling, I like it very much.
-A destroyer is small but hard worker.
+A destroyer is small but a hard worker.
 Warship model making is so interesting, the next one will be size up a little, I will probably make a light cruiser.